 GA helps by tracking behavioral metrics critical to each particular case, such as:

-By establishing correlations between this UX data and how the interface works, we can hypothesize possible improvements.
 For example, the conversion rate may be affected by the number of text fields on the registration page, especially if compared with competitors.
 Reducing their number or changing the visitors’ perception of the online form’s length might improve the situation.
-Read Also: Correlation vs. Regression

 Sometimes, A/B testing provides the answers.
 In the case of a registration form, half of the audience would see fewer text fields and half — a new layout for the same number of text fields.
-The number of registrations on either page would be counted over some period.
-After that, the team would approve the version that proved more popular with the end-users.

 Sometimes, we prove or disprove the hypotheses by basically comparing the past indicators with numbers obtained after the changes.
 Here is a recent example.